natvet/stock-tracker/README.md

 # stock-tracker

-Simple app that allows fetching and displaying stock market data for companies chosen by user
+Simple app that allows fetching and displaying stock market data for companies of choice

 ## Tools